mirasimali5005/EyeUX/README.md

 # EyeUX

+# How to start the app

+Clone it and run the command ```docker compose up --build``` this runs the full app.
+> TODO: add dev support for next js because currently the prod version is built, so to dev you have to run npm install in frontend folder and pip install in backend folder to do development.

 **Real-Time Eye-Tracking & AI-Powered UX Analytics Web App**

 EyeUX is an innovative application designed to improve user experience (UX) through real-time webcam-based eye-tracking analytics and mouse movements, AI-generated UX recommendations.